National Weather Service United States Department of Commerce

 +Ms. Amy Macpherson

-Amy is currently the acting National Space Weather Program Manager for the Analyze, Forecast and Support Office at the National Weather Service (NWS) headquarters.
-In this role, Amy manages one of the 11 service programs of the NWS, space weather, and provides the coordination needed within NOAA and across the Federal government to ensure a Space-Weather-Ready-Nation.
+Amy Macpherson is the National Space Weather Program Coordinator for the Analyze, Forecast and Support Office at the National Weather Service (NWS).
+In this role, Amy provides the coordination needed within NOAA and across the Federal government to promote and build a Space-Weather-Ready Nation.
 Amy works closely with NOAA’s Space Weather Prediction Center on issues related to policy, products, and services to leverage resources and support forecast consistency.
-She also leads a space weather service program team within the NWS that evaluates the field requirements that impact the way the NWS communicates space weather information to core partners, the space weather enterprise, and the general public.
+She also leads the space weather service program team within the NWS that evaluates the field requirements that impact the way the NWS communicates space weather information to core partners, the space weather enterprise, and the general public.
 Prior to NWS space weather program coordination, Amy was a dedicated Senior Aviation Meteorologist at NOAA’s Aviation Weather Center, where she led in convective forecasting for decision support across the National Airspace System.
 She holds a B.S. in Meteorology/Minor in Mathematics from St. Cloud State University in Minnesota.

-Ms. Macpherson was recently selected to serve as the Designated Federal Office for the Space Weather Advisory Group (SWAG), directed by the 2020 Promoting Research and Observations of Space Weather to Improve the Forecasting of Tomorrow (PROSWIFT) Act to advise the White House Space Weather Operations, Research, and Mitigation (SWORM) Interagency Working Group on priorities of actions and the implementation of the SWORM National Space Weather and Strategy Action Plan.
+Ms. Macpherson was selected in February 2024 to serve as the Designated Federal Office for the Space Weather Advisory Group (SWAG), directed by the 2020 Promoting Research and Observations of Space Weather to Improve the Forecasting of Tomorrow (PROSWIFT) Act to advise the White House Space Weather Operations, Research, amd Mitigation (SWORM) Subcommittee on priorities of actions and the implementation of the SWORM National Space Weather Strategy and Action Plan.